torque59/AWS-Vulnerable-Lambda/README.md

 ### Research

-There has been some good research done into this by Rich Jones  [ Gone in 60 milliseconds ](https://media.ccc.de/v/33c3-7865-gone_in_60_milliseconds)
+There has been some good research done into AWS lambda infiltration by Rich Jones  [ Gone in 60 milliseconds ](https://media.ccc.de/v/33c3-7865-gone_in_60_milliseconds)

 Blackhat Talk 2017 - [HACKING SERVERLESS RUNTIMES: PROFILING AWS LAMBDA, AZURE FUNCTIONS, AND MORE](https://www.blackhat.com/docs/us-17/wednesday/us-17-Krug-Hacking-Severless-Runtimes.pdf)